Head of Quantum Hardware

 • Hands‑on technical expertise in qubit control, optical system design, and integrated electronics for experimental quantum platforms.

-• Experience with running a developing a team, being responsible for technical delivery and budget planning.
+• Experience with running and developing a team, responsible for technical delivery and budget planning.

 • Excellent team player and natural problem solver with a ‘can do’ attitude.